11 plus appeals

 It is always a good idea to appear enthusiastic, and it will certainly do no harm to say “Our child is really keen to go to this school!”

-It is difficult to say whether the panel will be given information by the admission authority about preferences.
-In the case of an LA panel hearing appeals for a community school, it is quite possible.
-I would have thought that panels for own-admission authority schools running their own appeals are less likely to know about the CAF.
-However, you will get exactly the same papers as the appeal panel and the presenting officer a week or so before the hearing, so you will be able to see whether any information about preferences is included.
+It is difficult to say whether the panel will be given information by the admission authority about preferences or the allocated school.
+In the case of an LA panel hearing appeals for a community school, or hearing appeals on behalf of an academy, it is quite likely.
+I would have thought that panels for own-admission authority schools running their own appeals may be less likely to know (although the LA might make the information available for the purposes of an appeal).

 A22.
 How to greet the panel

-I just wanted to know whether it was recommended to shake the hands of the panel when we walked in the the room.
+I just wanted to know whether it was recommended to shake the hands of the panel when we walked in to the room.
 We don’t want to seem too pushy but would like to appear confident and friendly.

 I would suggest that it’s far better to appear nervous than confident!